awsdocs/iam-user-guide/doc_source/access_policies_create.md

 ## Create a Policy with the Visual Editor<a name="access_policies_create-visual-editor"></a>

 The visual editor in the IAM console guides you through creating a policy without having to write JSON syntax\.
-To view an example of using the visual editor to create a policy, see [[ERROR] BAD/MISSING LINK TEXT](access_controlling.md#access_controlling-identities)\.
+To view an example of using the visual editor to create a policy, see [Controlling Access to Identities](access_controlling.md#access_controlling-identities)\.

 **To use the visual editor to create a policy**